-- 1. to stimulate the development of thoughtful, well-informed musicians possessing a wide range of musical experiences - 2. to promote understanding of and engagement with a diversity of musical repertories - 3. to provide the essentials of a sound musical and academic training, encompassing approaches that are historical, cultural, theoretical, practical, technical, and creative - 4. to offer as much choice and flexibility as possible to enable students to pursue their own interests and meet their particular needs - 5. to develop an awareness both of traditional areas of study and of recent and current developments in musical thinking and intellectual inquiry - 6. to foster the development of skills valuable in themselves, of value to future employers and, in the best cases, providing a firm basis for postgraduate study - 7. to conform, wherever appropriate, with University policies and the Framework for Higher Educational Qualifications (FHEQ), and to meet the standards set out in the QAA's benchmark statements for music degrees
+- 1. to stimulate the development of thoughtful, well-informed musicians possessing a wide range of musical experiences - 2. to promote understanding of and engagement with a diversity of musical repertories - 3. to provide the essentials of a sound musical and academic training, encompassing approaches that are historical, cultural, theoretical, practical, technical, and creative - 4. to offer as much choice and flexibility as possible to enable students to pursue their own interests and meet their particular needs - 5. to develop an awareness both of traditional areas of study and of recent and current developments in musical thinking and intellectual inquiry - 6. to develop an awareness of the place of British approaches to the study of music in a broader cultural context as facilitated by and additional year's study abroad - 7. to foster the development of skills valuable in themselves, of value to future employers and, in the best cases, providing a firm basis for postgraduate study - 8. to conform, wherever appropriate, with University policies and the Framework for Higher Educational Qualifications (FHEQ), and to meet the standards set out in the QAA's benchmark statements for music degrees